JackYupeng/CS411-Project/README.md

 # TenantUnionPlus
+A project for CS411.

-Web project for CS411.
-Helps students of UIUC find ideal apartment.
+A Web application that helps students of UIUC find ideal apartments.

-Used Flask as the web framework
+Flask is used as the web framework.

 server.py is the file where most parts of the code are.